 Under her leadership, the U.S. Army Entertainment program grew with Army Entertainment programs at Army bases worldwide.

 Among the well-known performers who participated in the program include Burt Lancaster, Carl Reiner, Leonard Nimoy, Clint Eastwood, Dick Van Dyke, Jack Paar, Sterling Holloway, Sammy Davis Jr and Frank Gorshin.
 More recently, 2012 Tony Award for Best Lead Actress, Nina Arianda, was a participant in the program in Heidelberg, Germany.

 The History of US Army Entertainment in Europe:

 In the early 1950s, Seventh Army Special Services was established to care for the morale, welfare and recreation of US Soldiers stationed in Europe.
 Headquartered in Stuttgart, Germany, Special Services was a lively center of entertainment, sending out soldier variety shows featuring singers like Private Vito Farinola (Vic Damone) and the newly formed “Rhythm Aces.”

-But with the encouragement of Lt.
+With the encouragement of Lt.
 General Manton Eddy, General Charles Bolte and particularly General Anthony McAuliffe, it was decided that the American occupation army should also present a more serious side of American culture.

 A Seventh Army Symphony was formed, conducted by Corporal Samuel Adler, and concert soloists, like pianist Amo Cappelli and violinist Peter Schaffer were featured.
 A Seventh Army String Quartet and other chamber music combinations gave frequent concerts.